-Chocolate sugar cookies topped with the sweetest strawberry frosting make a lovely treat for Valentine’s Day or any sweet occasion!
+Chocolate sugar cookies topped with the most lovely strawberry frosting make a lovely treat for Valentine’s Day or any sweet occasion!

 Sugar cookies are pretty ubiquitous, but if you’ve never tried chocolate sugar cookies, well, you’re in for a treat!